- Online Shopping Statistics – Do the Numbers Count?

 To help you feel captivated, we’ve gathered 7 of the product page design examples we like most, looking at the layouts of some great brands and businesses.
 Drumrolls, please!

-Bellroy sells extremely thin and soft wallets and has split its product page into three phases of the purchaser’s journey: understanding the problem, fixing the problem, and how they can actually solve this problem.
+Bellroy sells skinny and soft wallets and has split its product page into three phases of the purchaser’s journey: understanding the problem, fixing the problem, and how they can actually solve this problem.

 What we like about this store: